Linnea0717/CF-problem/README.md

 # CF-problem
-record for cool problems on CodeForces
+A record of cool problems on CodeForces

 ## Tags